Ohio State Route 297: History

-SR 297 was designated around 1992 along the route it follows today in and around Canton.
+SR 297 was designated around 1992 along the route it followed until 2025 in and around Canton.
 It replaced SR 791, a road that was created in 1946 running from US 62 at Southway Street to US 30 then following Tuscarawas Street, later extending to the freeway interchange when it was completed.
 SR 791 would be shown on official state maps until 1977 but would remain in Stark County traffic logs until 1988.
 Some online mapping services such as Bing Maps show the old route number along Raff Road.

-An earlier routing of SR 297 was absorbed into SR 281 by 1939.
+An earlier SR 297 was absorbed into SR 281 by 1939.

+In 2025, ODOT proposed eliminating State Route 297 and turning Raff Avenue over to Stark County maintenance.
+ODOT would continue to maintain the ramps at the US 30/US 62 interchange that were previously designated as part of SR 297.
+The plan was approved, with SR 297 signage being removed by January 2026.